 On March 15, 2017, our Board of Directors approved a program to repurchase up to \$25.0 million in shares of our common stock.
 Repurchases under this program may be made from time to time, in amounts and prices as we deem appropriate.
 Repurchases may be made in open market or privately negotiated transactions in compliance with Rule 10b-18 under the Exchange Act, subject to market conditions, applicable legal requirements, trading restrictions under our insider trading policy and other relevant factors.
 This share repurchase program does not obligate us to acquire any particular amount of common stock, and it may be modified or suspended at any time at our discretion.
 We expect to fund repurchases under the program using cash on our balance sheet.
 On August 1, 2018, our Board of Directors increased the authority under the share repurchase to \$38.5 million.
-On November 7, 2019, the Board of Directors approved an additional \$50 million under the share repurchase program.
-Our repurchase activity for the three months ended December 31, 2022 under the share repurchase program is presented in the following table.
-As of the date of this report, we had \$40.5 million of availability under the program.
+On November 7, 2019, our Board of Directors approved an additional \$50 million under the share repurchase program.
+On May 3, 2023, our Board of Directors approved a \$75.0 million increase.
+On November 1, 2023, our Board of Directors approved a \$40.0 million increase in the total authorization available under the program, increasing the total availability under the share repurchase program to approximately \$85.0 million as of such date.
+Our repurchase activity for the three months ended December 31, 2024 under the share repurchase program is presented in the following table.
+As of December 31, 2024, we had \$55.8 million of availability under the program.

-(in thousands except per share amounts) Total Number of Common Shares Purchased Average Price Paid per Share Total Number of Preferred Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Dol of tha be l U proximate llar Value f Shares t May Yet Purchased nder the Share purchase rogram

-October 1, 2022 - October 31, 2022 \$ \$ \$ 40,456

-November 1, 2022 - November 30, 2022 40,456

-December 1, 2022 - December 31, 2022 40,456

-Total \$ \$ \$ 40,456
+(in thousands except per share amounts) Total Number of Common Shares Purchased (1) Paic ge Price 1 per are Total Number of Preferred Shares Purchased erage Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Dol of that be I Ui Rej oroximate lar Value Shares t May Yet Purchased nder the Share purchase rogram October 1, 2024 - October 31, 2024 \$ \$ \$ 83,283 November 1, 2024 - November 30, 2024 2,096 12.32 2,096 57,404 December 1, 2024 - December 31, 2024 145 11.32 145 55,752 Total 2,241 \$ \$ - 2,241